In this Article

 - Levels and Types of Pregnancy Bed Rest

-- Best Position for Resting on a Bed
+- Bed Rest – Best Position for Resting

-- Do’s and Don’ts to Discuss with the Healthcare Provider
+- Things to Discuss With the Healthcare Provider

 - How Does Bed Rest Affect Your Family?